 Contact a Georgia Workers’ Compensation Attorney

 If you have been injured on the job and your employer is attempting to deny your workers’ compensation claim due to allegations of substance abuse, you may still be entitled to recover your benefits.
 Just because you had a little pot in your system at the time of an accident does not mean that you were even intoxicated, much less that the alleged intoxication caused the accident.
 But proving this is not easy, and you will need the help of a skilled attorney.
-Contact the workers’ compensation attorneys at the Bader Law Firm, LLC today.
+Contact the workers’ compensation attorneys at the Bader Scott Injury Lawyers today.
 We know how to handle the difficult issues presented in disputed claims cases, and if there is any way you can recover despite the negative facts in your case, we will find it and secure compensation benefits for you.
 Do not lose out on your benefits due to a mistake outside of work that had nothing to do with your performance on the job.
 Get legal help today.